 One of the reasons for this difference is the brand, and another reason is the production material used.

 Also, some pads that look like they are made of foam might have more than just foam.

 So, it is worth taking a better look at the pads before forming an opinion about pricing.

 Types of Monitor Isolation Pads?

-Most people don’t know that there are actually three types of isolation pads for monitors.
-Each type of monitor isolation pad has a different form factor, and provide decoupling in a different way.
+Most people don’t know that there are three types of isolation pads for monitors.
+Each type of monitor isolation pad has a different form factor and provides decoupling differently.
 Here are the types: